globulion/qc-workshop/tutor/psithon/README.md

 <img src="../../doc/figures/equations/j-matrix.png" height="40"/>
 <img src="../../doc/figures/equations/k-matrix.png" height="40"/>

+where two-electron integral is defined here according to the Coulomb (chemists') notation, whereas two **C** matrices (labeled here as left and right) are transformation matrices from AO basis to some other arbitrary basis (another AO basis, some MO basis, etc).

 To build the JK object, one needs the BasisSet object only,
 ```python
 jk = psi4.core.JK.build(bfs, jk_type="Direct")